ajaynema/oc-ajay/README.md

-# Fun and Learn Series with Ajay
+# Fun and Learn Tech Series with Ajay

 # oc-nlp-ajay - Open config UI and NLP Interface for automation and monitoring for networking device using YANG.